donat-b/procyon/README.md

 ## Installing

 Install layman, if you didn't already:

 `emerge -a layman`

 Add the overlay:

 `layman -a procyon`

 ## Licence

 GNU General Public License v2

+## Contributing

+Feel free to open up a GitHub issue or send a pull request.

+You can contact me by sending a message to: <donat@opmbx.org>

 ## Atoms